irisbaron/vsam-express-demo/README.md

 The backend Node.js application communicates with VSAM data sets on the z/OS system and provides APIs to query and manage the VSAM file and records.

 1. Create a Node.js web application with Express framework.
-2. Build the logic to interact with VSAM datasets and records on z/OS system
+2. Create routes for the web browser
-3. Expose the rewards program APIs.
+3. Create controller function and build the logic to interact with VSAM datasets and records on z/OS system
-4. Explore, test and consume the APIs created.
+4. Test the APIs created.

 ## Featured technologies
-- [js](https://nodejs.org/en/) - An asynchronous event driven JavaScript runtime, designed to build scalable applications
+- [Node.js](https://nodejs.org/en/) - An asynchronous event driven JavaScript runtime, designed to build scalable applications
 - [Express](https://expressjs.com/) - A popular Node.js web application framework
 - [npm](https://www.npmjs.com/) - package manager for the JavaScript programming language included with Node.js installation